Small Business Taxes & ManagementTM--Copyright 2005-14, A/N Group, Inc.

 3. The time and effort expended by the taxpayer in carrying on the activity.
 The fact that the taxpayer devotes much of his personal time and effort to carrying on an activity, particularly if the activity does not have substantial personal or recreational aspects, may indicate an intention to derive a profit.
 A taxpayer's withdrawal from another occupation to devote most of his energies to the activity may also be evidence that the activity is engaged in for profit.
 The fact that the taxpayer devotes a limited amount of time to an activity does not necessarily indicate a lack of profit motive where the taxpayer employs competent and qualified persons to carry on the activity.

 A casual interest in the activity, or an interest because of a related motive (farming because you want to get away from the city, horse breeding because your daughter wants to ride), doesn't bode well.
-Keeping a log of the amount of time spent on the activity and the work performed may be helpful.
+Keeping a log of the amount of time spent on the activity and the work performed can be very helpful.

 5. The success of the taxpayer in carrying on other similar or dissimilar activities.
 The fact that the taxpayer has engaged in similar activities in the past and converted them from unprofitable to profitable enterprises may indicate that he is engaged in the present activity for profit, even though the activity is presently unprofitable.
+Some individuals are serial entrepreneurs.
+They've started more than one business with most of them successful.
+If that's your situation you've got a good argument.

 6. The taxpayer's history of income or losses with respect to the activity.
 A series of losses during the initial or start-up stage of an activity may not necessarily be an indication that the activity is not engaged in for profit.
 However, where losses continue to be sustained beyond the period which customarily is necessary to bring the operation to profitable status such continued losses, if not explainable, as due to customary business risks or reverses, may be indicative that the activity is not being engaged in for profit.
 If losses are sustained because of unforeseen circumstances which are beyond the control of the taxpayer, such as drought, disease, fire, theft, weather damages, other involuntary conversions, or depressed market conditions, such losses would not be an indication that the activity is not engaged in for profit.
 A series of years in which net income was realized would of course be strong evidence that the activity is engaged in for profit.